mbrandenburger/fabric-rfcs/text/0000-fabric-private-chaincode.md

 For the MVP, we intend to support the peer CLI only.
 Extended support for the NodeSDK (or Go SDK) will be future work.

 FPC SDK: The FPC SDK contains a set of tools to write and build chaincodes.
-In particular, the SDK contains a build-chain to link a chaincode against our chaincode library and produce a deployment artifact that can be executed by the FPC runtime.
+In particular, the SDK contains a build-chain to link a chaincode against our FPC Shim and produce a deployment artifact that can be executed by the FPC runtime.

 FPC Runtime: The FPC runtime comprises all components that are required to deploy and run an FPC chaincode.